499602D2/tg-launchbot/README.md

 The bot creates the following supporting files under `../launchbot/`:

-SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch caching, notification storing, statistics, etc.
+SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch caching, statistics, etc.

-JSON: `bot-settings.json`: a file used for storing the Telegram bot API key, alongside with some other configuration information.
+JSON: `bot-settings.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.

-You can specify your account's Telegram user ID in bot_settings.json in the form `owner: your_user_id`.
-This disabled the logging of commands sent by the owner, and sends a notification of new feedback.
+You can specify your personal account's Telegram user ID in bot_settings.json in the form `owner: your_user_id`.
+This disabled the logging of commands sent by you, and sends a notification for new feedback.

 **🔒 Privacy**